nucypher/nucypher/docs/source/application_development/porter.rst

 - ``200 OK`` -- The request has succeeded.
 - ``400 BAD REQUEST`` -- The server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).
+- ``401 UNAUTHORIZED`` -- Authentication is required and the request has failed to provide valid authentication credentials.
 - ``500 INTERNAL SERVER ERROR`` -- The server encountered an unexpected condition that prevented it from fulfilling the request.